This page provides advice for creating a great atmosphere for your murder mystery party.

 If you're playing a game set on board ship, you could put a sign on the kitchen door saying "Galley," for example.

 For period games you might want to conceal or remove anachronistic items.

 Computers, lava lamps and other lightweight items can be moved to a spare room.

-As for furniture and heavy appliances such as televisions and stereo systems, try concealing them with a cloth or blanket.
+As for furniture and heavy items, try concealing them with a cloth or blanket.

 Some murder mystery games involve items such as items up for auction or books for sale.